klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 #### Compilation Details <a id="compilation-details"></a>

 In Compilation Details you can find the bytecode and ABI.
 A single file may contain multiple contracts, and a single contract may import other contracts, so often, multiple contracts get compiled.
-But you can only check the Compilation Details for one contract at a time.
+But you can only check the Compilation Details (H) for one contract at a time.
 Select a contract you want.

 ![](img/klaytn-ide/9_ide_compilation.png)

 #### Upload on IPFS <a id="upload-on-ipfs"></a>

-You can also publish the contracts on IPFS if they are non-abstract.
+You can also publish the contracts on IPFS using "Publish on IPFS" (G) button if they are non-abstract.
 If you publish a contract that imports other contracts, all contracts including the main contract will be uploaded to each address.
 The uploaded data will include ABI and Solidity source code.

 ![](img/klaytn-ide/10_ide_ipfs.png)